6 CRR-NY 189.7NY-CRR

 Notwithstanding the provisions of Environmental Conservation Law section 11-0915, the owner of a motor vehicle which has been damaged by collision with a deer or moose within a CWD containment area is prohibited from possessing such deer or moose, and no permit for possession of the deer or moose carcass shall be issued to the vehicle owner or to any other party.

-No person shall collect, possess, transport or sell the urine of any deer, moose or elk located or taken within the CWD containment area.
+No person shall collect, possess, transport or sell the urine, feces, glandular secretions, or velvet products of any CWD susceptible animal located or taken within the CWD containment area.

 (f) Rehabilitation of wild white-tailed deer or wild moose.